-The fair values of funds held by members and of other amounts due to and from members reflect the results of operations shared by members.
+The fair values of funds provided by members and of other amounts due from members reflect the results of operations shared by members.
 These amounts are due on demand and, accordingly, management considers that the carrying amounts approximate fair value.